krunkosaurus/splitdo/README.md

 splitDo(`referenceToArray`, `integer`, `callback`);

-- `referenceToArray` (Array): Reference to array to operate on.
+- `referenceToArray` (_Array_): Reference to array to operate on.
-- `integer` (Integer): number of items in array to operate on at a time.
+- `integer` (_Integer_): number of items in array to operate on at a time.
 This is 1-based so specifying 3 will operate on 3 items at a time.
-- `callback` (Function): Your function callback that will operate on peices of the array.
+- `callback` (_Function_): Your function callback that will operate on peices of the array.
 The first argument your callback receives is a subsection of the array.
 The second argument in your `callback` is a done method you must execute to proceed to the next subsection.

 **Note:** The second argument in your `callback` is optional and if you don't specify a done method (can be called anything) then your array will be executed sequentially in the standard node fashion.
-This can be useful if you don't require pausing the array but still want to operate on sections of an array.
+This can be more performant if you don't require pausing the array but still want to operate on sections of an array.

 # To run tests